 Set yourself a Maximum Overall Budget.

 Once you have established a ceiling for your total wedding expenditure you can then create a list of everything you need and want at your wedding and try and estimate what the associated costs are whilst keeping in mind your overall maximum budget.
-The list will cover the costs for the reception, ceremony, accommodation, planner if you have one, transport, flowers, photographer, video, entertainment, clothes, jewellery, shoes, hair and make up, cake and other expenses.
+The list will cover the costs for the reception, ceremony, accommodation, planner if you have one, transport, flowers, photographer, video, entertainment, clothes, jewelry, shoes, hair and makeup, cake and other expenses.

 Start to discover the costs of the items on your list and then compare these to your initial estimates.
 When you have sourced and priced all your options you can then compare and make informed decisions.
 Once you have a complete picture of your wedding budget you can then prioritise the things that are most important to you.